ElaineLi0320/Emotion-Aware-AI/README.md

 ```bash
 python train_resnet.py --dataset_path fer2013 --output_dir /result --epochs 200 --batch_size 16 --lr 0.001 --momentum 0.9 --weight_decay 1e-3 --early_stop 10 --num_workers 4
 ```
 Command for training EmoNeXt is similar.
 Consult our code for more details.
-If training on a HPC like Discovery, move to the next section[Docker Setup](#docker-setup).
+If training on a HPC like Discovery, move to the next section [Docker Setup](#docker-setup).

 ## Docker setup